 In today’s episode, Ryan and Allison talk about choosing a medical school, the thought processes behind why they chose the schools they applied to, and things you need to consider as you’re going through the process of figuring out where to go to.

-Medical schools across the United States are excellent and the current average number of medical schools that people apply to is 15.
-It really doesn’t matter how many schools you get into as long as you get into one.
+Many medical schools across the United States are excellent, and the current average number of medical schools that people apply to is 15.
+It really doesn’t matter how many schools you get into, as long as you get into one.
 It all boils down into choosing a medical school that best fits you, your preferences, your personality, and your needs.It all boils down into choosing a medical school that best fits you, your preferences, your personality, and your needs.Click To Tweet

-Below is a guide to help you narrow down your choices of medical schools to apply to:
+Here is a guide to help you narrow down your choices of medical schools to apply to:

-State school vs. Out-of-State
+State schools vs. Out-of-State

 - State schools supply seats for state residents with rules and percentages of seats that go to state residents.

 - If you’re an out-of-state resident applying to a state school, you generally need to have a very high MCAT score or 4.0 GPA, you need to know somebody who knows somebody, or you need to explain why you’re going to stay in that state and practice medicine.

 - Most private schools do not any give preferential treatment to in-state applicants.